Ride Series Coordinators & Leaders

 Multiple Group Rides

-Our published rides typically function as a single group following a common route that reflects the group's Ride Rating (B2) and Ride Information.
+Our published rides typically function as a single group following a common route that reflects the group's Ride Information.
 There may be riders that travel at the upper and lower ends of the speed range but they all stop at the same regroup points and wait until everyone arrives.

 There are published rides that support multiple groups (e.g., Tuesday Night Ride (C,D/2).
 This ride has two groups (C2) and (D2) each with a ride leader that start and end at a common location but travel different routes designed to allow them to arrive at the end together.

-Rides that choose to support multiple groups should designate it through their Ride Rating, and describe it in their Ride Information.
+Rides that choose to support multiple groups should describe it in their Ride Information.
 It is the responsibility of the Ride Series Coordinator to make sure that there is a ride leader for each group.

 Participant Led Rides